Lanzarote, Canary Islands

 Visitors explore one of the trails of the Jardin del Cactus.

-During the days we spent in Lanzarote, we visited, of course, what was José Saramago's refuge from the hypocrisy and blessed intolerance of too many Portuguese dignitaries and institutions towards his person and his work.
+During the days we spent in Lanzarote we visited, of course, what was the refuge of José Saramago of the hypocrisy and pious intolerance of too many Portuguese dignitaries and institutions towards his person and his work.

 Two Genius Authors Forever in the History of Lanzarote